Unity-Technologies/ml-agents/docs/Feature-Broadcasting.md

 # Using the Broadcast Feature

 The Player, Heuristic and Internal brains have been updated to support broadcast.
-The broadcast feature allows you to collect data from your agents in using a Python program without controlling them.
+The broadcast feature allows you to collect data from your agents using a Python program without controlling them.

 ## How to use : Unity